samuelvi/translator-symfony-demo-local-file-to-php/README.md

 type in you terminal: bin/console atico:demo:translator --sheet-name=common

-This command will generate the translation files that will be stored into app/translations folder.
+This command will generate the translation files that will be stored into translations folder.

 The generated files will be:

 ```
-  app
-  |
-  └───Resources
-     │
-     └──translations
+translations/
-         │  demo_common.en_GB.php
+├── demo_common.en_GB.php
-         │  demo_common.es_ES.php
+├── demo_common.es_ES.php
-         │  demo_common.fr_FR.php
+└── demo_common.fr_FR.php
 ```

 demo_common.en_GB.php will contain: